Characters: The Lord Of The Rings Film Trilogy

-- Parental Favouritism: Is often on the receiving end of this treatment from Denethor.
-The Extended Edition of Two Towers shows that he hates being the favourite and his father's tendency to act dismissive of and find fault in everything Faramir does.
+- Parental Favoritism: Is often on the receiving end of this treatment from Denethor.
+The Extended Edition of Two Towers shows that he hates being the favorite and his father's tendency to act dismissive of and find fault in everything Faramir does.

 - Posthumous Character: Even though he died early on, his background and character is explored by the other characters.

 - Psychic Dreams for Everyone: See the book for more details,

 - Redemption Equals Death: After trying to take the One Ring (under the Ring's influence, no less), he dies defending Merry and Pippin from the Uruk-hai.

 - Red Oni, Blue Oni: The Red to Aragorn and Faramir's Blue.

 - Royals Who Actually Do Something / Warrior Prince: While the son of the Stweard, Boromir is one of most fiercest fighters in Middle-Earth, which is why his father favors him over Faramir.

 - Sanity Slippage: Happens gradually as his desire for the Ring slowly drives him mad until he finally snaps and attacks Frodo.
 He gets better though, for a short time.